b97jre/RNAseqcourse/Labs/QC_lab.md

 Note: This program can be used for any type of NGS data, not only RNA-seq.

-To run FastQC on uppmax you first need to load the module:
+To run FastQC on cluster you first need to load the module:

-	module load bioinfo-tools
-	module load FastQC/0.11.1
+	module load fastqc/0.11.5

 	# To see help information on the FastQC package:
 	fastqc --help